ip-repo/conversation-maker/README.md

 When you open the program you will see a text area.

 This text area is where the user can construct his conversation.<br>
-Each conversation part should have a start command and text the will follow in the next line.
+Each conversation part should have a start command and text that will follow in the next lines.

 #### The syntax of a start command:<br>
-Each start line should have exactly for settings and after a setting is it a most to add a : sign.<br>
+Each start line should have exactly four settings and after each setting iy is a most to add a : sign.<br>
 The sart line command must have 4 : signs, one after each setting.

 ```console